"Hey, Marina! Got any plans for the holidays?"

 "Um."
 Pearl suddenly found herself tripping over her words.
 "The crowd?
 Uh, you know how it can be when things get... c...crowded, you know?"

 What the fuck just happened.
 Did she just have a stroke?
 Is she still having a stroke?
-That's the only thing that made that clusterfuck of a sentence make any sense.
+That's the only thing that justified that clusterfuck of a sentence.

 Despite her magnificent stumble, Pearl found herself smiling.
 "Just wait, it's a surprise!
 It should be starting any second now.
 But first..."
 She reached down into the shopping bag around her arm, and pulled out a box.
-Thankfully, the store was offering gift wrapping at checkout, so all Marina saw was a box wrapped in red paper with a bow on it.
+Thankfully, it was a wrapped box, since the store was offering it at checkout.
+All Marina saw was a box wrapped in patterned red paper with a bow on it.

 "Oh!"
 Marina took it gingerly, before suddenly tucking it under her arm and reaching for her own tote bag.
 "I almost forgot!"